relatel/switest/README.md

 You need:

-1. A FreeSWITCH instance with mod_rayo configured
+1. FreeSWITCH instance with mod_rayo configured
-2. A separate Sofia profile for Switest
+2. Sofia profile for Switest
 3. The following dialplan for the Switest profile:

     ```xml